Peanut Allergy

 How do I know if I have a peanut allergy?

-Peanut allergy is one of the most frequent food allergies today.
-It affects about 200,000 people in Spain and greatly affects the quality of life as many foods contain traces of nuts in their composition.
+Peanut allergy is one of the most common food allergies today.
+It affects about 200,000 people in Spain and greatly affects the quality of life of the patient and his family members, since there are numerous foods that may contain peanut in their composition or be contaminated by this food.

 What are the symptoms of peanut allergy?

-The symptoms of peanut allergy can be very varied, ranging from mild discomfort after ingestion to severe allergic reactions.
+Peanut allergy comprises a wide variety of clinical symptoms that can range from mild discomfort after ingestion to severe allergic reactions.

 - Itchy mouth and palate